Saturday, November 17, 2012

 Forty expert volunteer botanists had done the sampling that produced this summary:

 So if this was how the ecosystem looked in 2002.
 How do you suppose it looks in 2012?
 “About time to re-do the audit,” many people said.
 Might have been good to do it earlier, but some feared that wouldn’t have been fair test.
 Ecosystem healing is slow.
 Yet now, ten years on, after staff increases and $23 million plus in restoration, surely we should see quality on the rise.
-Oops.

 Hello?
 What?

 Emails began flying: “How can it be that we’ve sat through so many meetings and been told that the money was gone this year?”
 Or: “I’d been told so many times, by people I trusted, the priority I advocated had simply lost out.
 The money for that year’d been spent.”
-Or: “How can we tell lying from don’t-care or incompetent?”
+Or: “How can we distinguish lying from don’t-care or incompetent?”

 Some people talked in terms of personal betrayal.
 But the individuals involved mostly didn’t know the details.
 This is an institution that keeps some cards close to the vest and the rest in its pockets.